chicio/chicio.github.io/_posts/2017-10-10-physically-base-rendering-introduction.md

  - type: "BlogPosting"
 ---

-*In this post I will give you an introduction about Physically based rendering.*
+*In this post I will give you an informal introduction about Physically based rendering.*

 ---